Eri-akinfisoye/NexaLink-Churn-Analysis/README.md

 ![Data Model](Assets/Screenshots/image.png)
 *<!-- Data model diagram — Add a screenshot of the Power BI model view showing the star schema.
 Upload to assets/screenshots/07_data_model.png -->*
->**Design note on cardinality:** The one-to-one mapping in this model is
+> [!NOTE]
-> intentional.
-The source data was a single wide customer table split into
+> The one-to-one cardinality in this model is intentional and correct for this
-> logical subject areas (demographics, billing, services, support) for
+> dataset.
+The source data was a single wide customer table split into logical
-> analytical clarity.
-Each customer has exactly one row in every table —
+> subject areas (demographics, billing, services, support) for analytical
-> this is a customer-level snapshot, not a transactional fact table.
+> clarity.
+Each customer has exactly one row in every table.
+This is not a
-> One-to-one cardinality simplifies cross-filtering and avoids the ambiguous
+> transactional fact table with repeated measures — it is a customer-level
-> filter propagation risks that bidirectional one-to-many relationships can
+> snapshot.
+One-to-one simplifies the model and avoids the ambiguous filter
-> introduce
+> propagation that one-to-many relationships introduce in bidirectional setups.
 ---

 ## Key Findings